BellasNFTs/BellasNFTs_token/README.md

 # BellasNFTs_token
-This is the official BellasNFTs token named $BEL
+This is the official BellasNFTs token named $BELLAS